CHAARG Small Group coordinator

 As a Small Group Coordinator, you are going to have close relationships with members in your Chapter.
 You’ll get to know several of them on an intimate level!
-It’s a privilege + responsibility to be seen as a role model in your Chapter, which we believe all Small Group Coordinators are ; ) We want to make sure you feel confident handling anything that comes your way or might come up with members in our community, especially mental health + body image concerns.
+It’s a privilege + responsibility to be seen as a role model in your Chapter, which we believe all Small Group Coordinators are ; ) We want to make sure you feel confident handling anything that comes your way or might come up with members in our community, especially with mental health + body image concerns.

 If you suspect that any member [or any friend!] you have is struggling, it’s important to find the appropriate resources + reach out!
 We’ve provided a few guidelines + resources below:

-- Avoid appearance oriented fitness + compliments.
-For example, rather than saying you’re getting “bikini body ready”, focus on goals for strength.
+- Avoid Appearance Oriented Fitness + Compliments: For example, rather than saying you’re getting “bikini body ready”, focus on goals for strength

-- Promote body acceptance.
-If you’re negative about your own body or talking about what your body can’t do, others will follow!
+- Promote Body Acceptance: If you’re negative about your own body or talking about what your body can’t do, others will follow!
 Try to focus on what you CAN do.
 If you hear others putting themselves down, try to remind them to focus what they can do, too!

-- Avoid talking about *cheating* or *blowing* a diet.
-This can induce guilt about food!
+- Avoid Talking About *Cheating* or *Blowing* a Diet: This can induce guilt about food!

+Mental Health.
 As college students, mental health can be put on the back-burner sometimes.
 With the stress of classes, internships, campus clubs, + trying to have a social life, mental health can be overlooked.
 It can be hard to prioritize, set boundaries, + take care of yourself!
 If you believe that someone is struggling with mental health, please reach out to your university, as they can provide you + the person struggling with resources!
 Check out our Mental Health Resource Guide for more resources + information.

 We want to make sure all CHAARG Small Groups are as accessible as possible for everyone!
 We’ve compiled some great ways to modify your workouts as needed below!

-- Increase rest: if you are struggling with keeping up in a workout or find yourself needing more rest between exercises, take it!
+- Increase rest: If you are struggling with keeping up in a workout or find yourself needing more rest between exercises, take it!
 This is a great way to modify a workout to make it more attainable.
 Even adding 15 seconds of extra rest between exercises can be a great way to reset during your workout ++ finish it strong!

 - Decrease reps/time: Another great way to modify a workout if it’s feeling too challenging is decrease the # of reps or the amount of time you’re doing something.
 If an exercise is called for 90 seconds but you are feeling extremely fatigued at 60 seconds, then modify the exercise to be only 60 seconds!
 Another way to modify your workout is reducing the # of times you do a circuit (for example, if it calls for 4x through, change to 3x through!).
 This is a great way to still get a workout in even when you’re crunched for time, too!

-- Slow down!
-Think quality over the quantity of your reps.
+- Slow down: Think quality over the quantity of your reps.
 Take your time + focus on your form.

-JUMPING + CARDIO MODIFICATIONS: Below are some common jumping exercises + exercises you can replace them with if you do not want to or can not jump!
+Jumping + Cardio Modifications: Below are some common jumping exercises + exercises you can replace them with if you do not want to or can not jump!

-- Running → replace with: walking!
+- Running → replace with: Walking!
 You’ll still get so many benefits.
 You can also do a walk-run combo to reduce stress on joints + still build your aerobic endurance.
 If available, you can also replace walking with biking or swimming!